thenfour/WaveSabre/Docs/Home.md

   - As of Visual Studio 2019, `-A Win32` is required to generate a project with 32-bit targets.
 - Open the generated solution from the build directory, and proceed as normal.

-## New Device Check List

-- Add device to WaveSabreCore/Devices.h
-- Add device to WaveSabreConvert/Song.cs
-- Add device to WaveSabrePlayer/include/SongRenderer.h
-- Add device to WaveSabreStandAlongPlayer/main.cpp
-- Re-run cmake to create new Vst project file
-- Add Build dependencies for WaveSabreCore and WaveSabrePlayer to VST Project
-- Profit!

 ## UPDATED new device checklist (Maj7 edition)

 - create a directory in vsts